SimonStnn/Audionome/README.md

 - loss: This hyperparameter specifies the loss function to be optimized.
 It can be set to 'hinge', 'log_loss', 'modified_huber', 'squared_hinge', 'perceptron', or 'squared_loss'.
 - penalty: This hyperparameter specifies the norm used in the penalization term.
 It can be set to 'l1', 'l2', or 'elasticnet'.
 - learning_rate: This hyperparameter specifies the learning rate schedule.
 It can be set to 'constant', 'optimal', 'invscaling', or 'adaptive'.

+### Random forest classifier
+The random forest classifier is an ensemble learning method that combines multiple decision trees to improve performance.
+It is suitable for both binary and multi-class classification tasks and can handle large datasets with high dimensionality.
+The random forest classifier has several hyperparameters that can be tuned to improve performance.
+Some of the key hyperparameters include:
+- n_estimators: This hyperparameter specifies the number of trees in the forest.
+A larger number of trees can improve performance but may increase training time.
+- max_depth: This hyperparameter specifies the maximum depth of the trees in the forest.
+A larger maximum depth can lead to overfitting.
+- min_samples_split: This hyperparameter specifies the minimum number of samples required to split an internal node.
+A smaller value can lead to overfitting.

+### Support vector classifier
+The support vector classifier

 ## Tools